 Outside of the human and medical disaster we all face, there is a long term financial consequence to many firms and their employees.
 Many business functions had not expected, prepared or tested a full work from home (WFH) strategy, never foreseeing a time when this would be imposed on us or indeed be needed.

 Yes, we sometimes face weather challenges where perhaps snow has made it difficult for some to get into the office physically or we have selected workers working remotely sporadically, but these are not widespread homeworking for a prolonged period.
 A day or two of bad service for customers is very different to this becoming the norm for your client base.
-We now face a time where the total organisation has had to work remotely at very short notice.
+We now face a time where the total organization has had to work remotely at very short notice.

 In recent years the IT department has been driven by a number of key edicts from GDPR driving increased focus on security, making sure disaster recovery processes and tech was in place to ensure a rapid and safe return to business from unexpected circumstances and business continuity, the ability to be business as usual as fast as possible, in case of a disaster.